kristian-lange-tw/JATOS_docs_v3/pages/Troubleshooting.md

 ![jatos doesn't start](images/shell_start1.png)

 Close any open command prompt windows.
-Then look into your JATOS folder, and check if there's a file called 'RUNNING_PID'.
+Then look into your JATOS folder, and check if there's a file called `RUNNING_PID`.
 Delete this file and try to start JATOS again.

 Here is how it should look if JATOS started successfully: